Petar Dragan Turković

-Petar Dragan Turković (also credited as Petar Dragutin; 4 April 1855 – 2 April 1916), known as Baron Petar Dragan Turković of Kutjevo, was a Croatian businessman and nobleman from the Turković Kutjevski family.
+Petar Dragan Turković (also credited as Petar Dragutin; 4 April 1855 – 2 April 1916), titled Baron Petar Dragan Turković of Kutjevo, was a Croatian businessman and nobleman from the Turković Kutjevski family.

 Biography

 After gymnasium in Rakovec, Turković attended the Trade Academy in Trieste.
 Even as a young man, he had a managing role in his father's forest business.
 In 1882, Turković permanently settled in Kutjevo and continued his work on wooden products, the wood industry and building a family business.
 According to tradition, he entered his father's business at the end of the 1870s.
 In 1886, Turković managed the family business with his younger brother Milan, devoting himself mainly to exploiting oak trees and planting extensive vineyards, orchards and tobacco.